The effects of overuse of lawns during Winter

 - You can’t improve the appearance or performance of your grass once temperatures fall below the low 20’s.
 In other words, whatever your lawn looks like at the end of Autumn is going to be the best it will look through Winter.
 Typical approaches like fertilising and watering won't bring on a flush of growth simply because the lawn is dormant.

 - Because your lawn isn’t growing, it can’t repair itself if it gets too much traffic.

-Colour loss during Winter is comon for warm season grasses.
+Colour loss during Winter is common for warm-season grasses.
 It can be caused by frost, disease, waterlogging, winter shade and overuse.
-I talked about frost in my blog last week and I'll talk about disease and waterlogging in the weeks to come but if you notice your grass is thinning out and developing bald patches and you have high amounts of traffic, the first step you can take is to limit the amount of use you lawn will get.
+I talked about frost in my blog last week, and I'll talk about disease and waterlogging in the weeks to come, but if you notice your grass is thinning out and developing bald patches and you have high amounts of traffic, the first step you can take is to limit the amount of use your lawn will get.

-I understand that in saying this, many people don’t have a choice about how much traffic their lawn is exposed to.
-This is OK too because while traffic may degrade your lawns appearance, it is unlikely to permanently damage it.
+I understand that many people don’t have a choice about how much traffic their lawn is exposed to in saying this.
+This is OK too because while traffic may degrade the appearance of your lawn, it is unlikely to damage it permanently.
 If your lawn is healthy coming into Winter, it will repair itself in Spring when temperatures increase.